AriaSalvatrice/AriaModules/doc/design.md

 Optimize paths to a low settings is the important one here.
 It's what tends to break things once imported in VCV.

-## Design process in 12 easy steps

-1. Rough design and component placement on paper.
-2. Just do the background and title in Inkscape.
-3. Do all the widget placement in code.
-Frankly, having to write in values by hand and recompile things is much less of a pain than having to deal with Inkscape more than necessary.
-4. Inkscape will crash because stop complaining and being entitled it's open-source.
-5. Once the widget placement is finalized, take a screencap and overlay it in Inkscape as a guide.
-6. Place the labels and roundrects in Inkscape.
-7. Inkscape will crash (this is normal).
-8. Hand paint the background and arrows in Krita.
-Place a cropping mark in the top-left and bottom-right to simplify placement in Inkscape.
-Export layers separately as PNG.
-9. Import the layers in Inkscape and trace them at default settings.
-Remove the cropping marks.
-10. Don't forget to remove the bitmap layers to avoid bloating the file size.
-11. Inkscape will crash (this is normal).
-12. Try <https://jakearchibald.github.io/svgomg/> if things break for no apparent reason.
-Sometimes it fixes them.
-Sometimes it makes them worse.